A Guaranteed-Win Lucky Slot Machine

 Box design development

-To validate the design at real scale, I locked in the dimensions and moved from sketches to quick 3D modeling.
-I then tested the form and internal spacing through multiple rounds of lightweight mockups using cardboard and styrofoam, iterating quickly on proportions, visibility, and how the reels could be mounted securely inside the box.
-This process clarified what would actually fit, what would feel stable in the hand, and where the “mechanical certainty” could be hidden while still reading as chance on the surface.
+To validate the design at real scale, I locked in dimensions and moved into lightweight 3D models and cardboard mockups.
+These tests clarified what felt stable in the hand, how reels could be securely mounted, and where mechanical precision could be hidden while still presenting as chance on the surface.

-As a result, I finalized a concept direction that keeps the exterior intentionally minimal so the focus stays on the idea: luck isn’t granted, it’s activated through action, and it can be designed and regulated.
-I treated the box as a neutral frame, then concentrated visual energy where the “luck moment” happens.
-The reels inside and the pull handle were defined as the only expressive elements, using vivid, saturated colors to make the controlled jackpot feel surprisingly alive.
+This process led to a deliberately minimal exterior that keeps focus on the idea itself: luck isn’t granted, it’s activated through action.
+I treated the box as a neutral frame, concentrating visual energy at the moment of interaction.
+The reels and pull handle became the only expressive elements, using saturated color to make the controlled “jackpot” feel unexpectedly alive.

 Motor Control Development